Peptide Fox

 • Weight loss reducing the fatty acid load the liver has to process

-• Some direct hepatic effects — GLP-1 receptors in the liver reduce VLDL production (the particles that carry triglycerides)
+• Some liver-output effects — less substrate and improved metabolic signaling reduce VLDL production (the particles that carry triglycerides)

 Tirzepatide: GLP-1 + GIP (Mounjaro, Zepbound)